Understanding Emergence of Vegetable Vascular Wilt Disease from an Ecological Perspective

 Education/outreach description:

 Another resource used by diagnosticians are “Disease Notes”, short, peer-reviewed articles published in Plant Diseaset hat report first occurrences of plant pathogens on a new host or in a new geographic region.
 These reports are crucial for documenting and cataloging distribution and impact of plant pathogens.
 Diagnosticians use information from these reports when making diagnoses and assessing risk and appropriate management recommendation.
 Diagnosticians are also frequent authors of these reports.
 Diseases associated with Fusarium are notoriously difficult to describe, particularly when it comes to establishing an isolate as the causal agent of the observed disease16.
 Differentiating secondary colonizers from true pathogens can be challenging, and oftentimes, multiple species may be involved in the disease.
 Furthermore, there are specific morphological characteristics and molecular protocols that will provide the best information for an identification, but with changing identification tools, taxonomy, and nomenclature rules, all of this information may not be clear to diagnosticians16,24.
 Therefore, we believe a short article providing guidelines for writing Disease Notes on Fusarium-associated diseases will be very helpful to the community.
-All participants will work on this article together, each providing expertise from a different perspective.
-This article will be published through Phytopathology News, the official newsletter for the American Phytopathological Society (APS).
+All participants worked on this article together, each providing expertise from a different perspective.
+This article was published in the NPDN Communicator.
 This newsletter often features informative articles such as this to the plant pathology community.

-Additionally, the findings of this research project will be communicated to different audiences, with the emphasis of the results contextualized for each audience.
-The results will be presented to a grower-focused audience at the 2023 Mid-Atlantic Fruit and Vegetable Convention.
-The results will also be presented to an academic audience at the APS annual conference, Plant Health 2022.
+Additionally, the findings of this research project were communicated to different audiences, with the emphasis of the results contextualized for each audience.
+The results were presented as a poster presentation to an academic audience at the APS annual conference, Plant Health 2023.

-As I do not have results for the objectives, I have not made formal presentations on this project for academic or grower conferences at this time.
-However, I did give a presentation on my research objectives, methodologies, and future steps for Objectives 1-5 during a lab meeting with four fungal biology labs.
+I also presented my research objectives, methodologies, and future steps for Objectives 1-5 during a lab meeting with four fungal biology labs.
 As several new graduate students were present, it was a helpful learning experience for them to learn about methodologies in fungal isolation and survey design.
 Additionally, I presented the experimental design and preliminary progress on Objectives 1-5 in a seminar I gave to my department.
 I placed this project in the context of the other FOSC projects I am working on.

-As mentioned in progress made for Objective 5, we have had several planning meetings with collaborator, Dr. Sara May, director of the Penn State University Plant Disease Clinic.
-We met with the NPDN’s Professional Development Committee to receive feedback on the survey and to have a broad discussion of the committee’s goals for providing continuing education and training for diagnosticians.
+To address Objective 5, we have had several consultations with professionals experienced in social sciences as well as the director of the NPDN, Dr. Neil McRoberts.
+Additionally, we met with the NPDN’s Professional Development Committee to receive feedback on our survey and to have a broad discussion of the committee’s goals for providing continuing education and training for diagnosticians.
 We also presented this objective at Plant Health 2021 at a virtual poster session and conducted an informal “pre-survey” in order to fine-tune the wording of the final survey questions.
 The survey was approved by the IRB.
-A final round of feedback on the survey will be provided by Fusarium experts regarding the assessment of newly published resources critical to Fusarium identification.
-The survey will be distributed to the National Plant Diagnostic Network (NPDN) this spring.
-The survey will be advertised and promoted at the NPDN National Conference in April 2022.
+A second round of feedback on the survey was provided by diagnosticians attending the NPDN National Conference in April 2022 where I also presented this project and the "pre-survey" .
+By consulting with a diverse range of experts, we were advised to adapt our survey into a focus group.
+A focus group study was determined to be a more appropriate tool to address our objective and would provide more informative data compared to a survey.
+These activities have laid the groundwork for a more robust and informative focus group study.

 Project Outcomes